-Probe (Post-Occupancy Review Of Buildings and their Engineering) is a research project which started in the UK in 1995 and was concluded in 2002.
-Twenty-one building studies have been published (20 UK, 1 Dutch) in Building Services: the CIBSE Journal.
+Probe (Post-Occupancy Review Of Buildings and their Engineering) is a research project which started in the UK in 1995.
+At the time of writing, 20 building studies have been published (19 UK, 1 Dutch) in Building Services: the CIBSE Journal.
 As well as the original Probe articles, there are many other supporting papers.
 An up-to-date list may be found on www.usablebuildings.co.uk by following the Probe link.